Right to sit: Uruguay

+Uruguay's Chair Law (Ley de la Silla) was passed in 1918, granting suitable seating to workers.

 Uruguay ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 19 Jun 1968.

 Venezuela

-Venezuela ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 06 September 1995.
+Venezuela ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 6 September 1995.

 Vietnam

-Vietnam ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 03 October 1994.
+Vietnam ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 3 October 1994.

+Zambia

+Zambia's Factory Act, 1966, has provisions for suitable seating.
+The law states that workers "shall be provided and maintained for their use suitable facilities for sitting" as long as the work can be reasonably performed while seated.

+Accommodations

+Some countries have specific seating accommodations for disabled, pregnant, or minor workers.
+Federal law in the United States protects the right to sit for pregnant workers and disabled workers who qualify.
+Some sub-national jurisdictions grant suitable seating to disabled, pregnant, or minor workers, including some states of the United States.
+However, low-income workers and workers who do not have health insurance may face difficulties acquiring a doctor's note.

+Right to stand

+Some jurisdictions protect both the right to sit and the right to stand.
+The US Equal Employment Opportunities Commission states that the Americans with Disability Act and the Pregnant Workers Fairness Act protect the right of qualifying disabled and pregnant workers to request standing as a reasonable accommodation.

 Health risks of excessive standing

 In the 17th century, the Italian physician Bernardino Ramazzini published De Morbis Artificum Diatriba ("Diseases of Workers"), one of the first recorded works arguing that prolonged standing was injurious to the health of workers.
 In the chapter concerning "Workers Who Stand", Ramazzini called for a reduction in hours spent standing while working.
 Ramazzini cites carpenters, loggers, carvers, blacksmiths, and masons as examples of workers required to stand for great lengths of time.

 Studies conducted by Canadian researchers involving workers in Ontario determined that cashiers, chefs, machine tool operators, and other workers who are required to stand for long hours, are at heightened risk of cardiovascular disease compared to workers who mostly sit down.
+The Canadian Centre for Occupational Health and Safety lists varicose veins, swelling and inflammation from blood pooling in the legs and feet, general muscle pain and fatigue, and pain in the feet, legs, back, and neck as dangers of prolonged standing, as well as joint immobilization in the knees, feet, hips, and spine.

 The Union of Shop, Distributive and Allied Workers in the United Kingdom supports workers' right to sit, stating that excessive standing "can cause backache and pain in the legs".